mithrandie/csvq/docs/_posts/2006-01-02-logical-functions.md

 _return_
 : [primitive type]({{ '/reference/value.html#primitive_types' | relative_url }})

-Return the first non-null _value_ in arguments.
-If there is no non-null _value_, return null.
+Returns the first non-null _value_ in arguments.
+If there is no non-null _value_, then returns a null.

 ### IF
 {: #if}